poynt/developer/_posts/2017-05-11-integrating-with-billing.md

 	        "APPLICATION_SUBSCRIPTION_START",
                 "APPLICATION_SUBSCRIPTION_END"]
 ~~~
-Please refer to [Webhooks Registration](https://poynt.github.io/developer/doc/webhooks.html) section for additional details.
+Please refer to [Webhooks Registration](https://poynt.github.io/developer/doc/webhooks.html) section for details on webhooks.
-The `businessId` value corresponds to the `OrgId` value from your Developer Portal account.
+The `businessId` value in the request corresponds to the `OrgId` value from your Developer Portal account online.

-### (3) Webhook Response
+Note: For calling into Poynt services to register webhooks, the app will need an `<access-token>` to authenticate itself.
+Access token generation is described in the [Authentication & Authorization](https://poynt.github.io/developer/doc/authentication-authorization.html) section.

+#### (2) Webhook

-When a Subscription event occurs, a webhook notification is triggered and sent to the `deliveryUrl`.
+When a Subscription event occurs, a webhook notification is triggered and sent to the `deliveryUrl` from step (1).
 ~~~
 Sample Webhook:
 {